Salesforce: History

-Across 2020 and 2021, Salesforce saw some notable leadership changes; in February 2020, co-chief executive officer Keith Block stepped down from his position in the company.
-Marc Benioff remained as chairman and chief executive officer.
-In February 2021, Amy Weaver, previously the chief legal officer, became CFO.
-Former CFO Mark Hawkins announced that he would be retiring in October.
-In November 2021, Bret Taylor was named vice chair and co-CEO of the company.

-In December 2020, it was announced that Salesforce would acquire Slack for $27.7 billion, its largest acquisition to date.
-The acquisition closed in July 2021.
-Journalists covering the acquisition emphasized the price Salesforce paid for Slack, which was a 54% premium compared to Slack's market value.

 In April 2022, "Salesforce.com, Inc." changed its legal name to "Salesforce, Inc."

-Acceleration Economy reported that Salesforce had surpassed SAP to become the world's largest enterprise software vendor in August 2022.
+In August 2022, Salesforce surpassed SAP in total revenue and market capitalization to become the world's largest enterprise applications software company, according to industry analysis.

 The next month, Salesforce announced a partnership with Meta Platforms.
 The deal called for Meta's consumer application WhatsApp to integrate Salesforce's Customer 360 platform to allow consumers to communicate with companies directly.

 In November 2022, Salesforce announced it would terminate some employees from its sales team.
 That same month, Salesforce announced its co-CEO and vice chair, Bret Taylor, would be stepping down from his roles at the end of January 2023, with Benioff continuing to run the company and serve as board chair.
 Within the week, former Tableau CEO Mark Nelson and former Slack CEO Stewart Butterfield also announced their departures.
-When asked about the departures, Benioff stated, "people come and people go"; Salesforce's stock dropped to a 52-week low after Nelson's resignation.
+When asked about departures, Benioff stated, "people come and people go."
+Following these executive transitions, Salesforce's stock declined significantly, with market analysts attributing the decline to concerns about leadership stability and strategic continuity.

 In January 2023, the company announced a layoff of about 10%, or approximately 8,000 positions.
 According to Benioff, the company hired too aggressively during the COVID-19 pandemic and the increase in working from home led to the layoff.
 The company also reduced office space as part of the restructuring plan.
 The same month brought an announcement from activist investor Elliott Management that it would acquire a "big stake" in the company.

-In January 2024, Salesforce announced it was laying off 700 employees (about 1%) of its global staff.
+In January 2024, Salesforce announced it was laying off 700 of its global staff.

-In October 2025, Salesforce CEO Marc Benioff declared his avid support of the Donald Trump and urged him to deploy the National Guard to San Francisco as Trump was deploying federal troops to other cities.
+In October 2025, Salesforce CEO Marc Benioff declared his avid support of Donald Trump and urged him to deploy the National Guard to San Francisco as Trump was deploying federal troops to other cities.
 The comments generated significant controversy for Benioff and Salesforce, including push-back from San Francisco mayor Daniel Lurie and District Attorney Brooke Jenkins and the resignation of Ron Conway from the Salesforce Foundation board.
 Benioff subsequently apologized for his National Guard comments.
 That same month, Salesforce pitched the Trump administration on ways that Salesforce's AI tools could help Immigration and Customs Enforcement (ICE) triple its staff to support the administration's mass deportation campaign.
 The company had previously contracted for ICE under the Obama and Biden administrations.